dbpokorny/autoclave/README.md

 The caller only passes the last three of the four parameters.
-The remaining parameter, `hostURL`, gains its value through a static code transformation that inserts a string representing the git URL of the host.
+The remaining parameter, `hostURL`, gains its value through a static code transformation that inserts a string representing the origin URL of the host.

 #### `ACimportProperty(subject, foreignURL, property)`

 #### `ACimportProperties(subject, foreignURL, properties)`

-The library functions  and operates in the inverse manner by reading the value of a property for an object that has been made available.
+These library functions operate in the inverse manner by reading the value of a property for an object that has been made available.
 The function requires read access for the named properties.
-This read access is granted when the value is wrapped in an "export token" such as the three-element array `["#export", "$ORIGIN", y]`.
-This grants read access for the value y to code executing from the origin named.
+This read access is granted when the value is wrapped in an "export token" such as the three-element array `["#export", "$url", y]`.
+This grants read access for the value y to code executing from the url named.
 It is possible to give general read access with `["#export", "*", y]` which allows code anywhere to run `ACimport` in order to get at it (of course the code must first gain access to a reference to the parent object in order to pass it to `ACimport` the first place).